HaliteChallenge/Halite-II/spec/SPEC.md

 ## Environment

 The environment is written in C++ with no dependencies.
 The environment starts bot processes using the start commands given to it through the command line.
 It then communicates with bots over stdin and stdout, sending them the map and recieving their moves.
+A switch to using sockets for bot communication is planned.

 ## Website